BerryTrucks/main/README.md

 # BerryTrucks

 ## Our mission
 We are BlackBerry 10 platform fans and users.
-BB10 is a unique development in technology featuring the QNX operating system coupled with a streamlined UI and a lot of innovation on the UI side.
+BB10 is a unique development in technology featuring the QNX operating system coupled with a streamlined UX and a lot of innovation on the UI side.
 The BB10 apps are quick, smart and fluid.
 BerryTrucks are here to:

 * Collect and preserve the native BlackBerry 10 apps
 * Foster the BB10 free/libre open source ecosystem by tweaking and improving the existing apps